MQ-380/MQ-380/README.md

 The fans of every transportation such as railway(esspecially the Japan railway system), plane e.t.c...

 🗾
-The deep traveller of Japan, which is even much deeper than China, my motherland.
+The deep traveller of Japan, which is even much deeper than China, my motherland.(Unlock: 37/47  JR: 51.057%)

 🎯
-Besides React, I'm also interested in Flutter, iOS development and other front-end tech which can make the world better.
+Besides React, I'm also interested in **Flutter, iOS development** and other front-end tech which can make the world better.

 Write the code, change the world~